DanialArab/SQL/README.md

 <a name="1"></a>
 ## Leetcode - Database Questions

 This repo documents my solutions to **Leetcode - Database questions using SQL**.
 The Leetcode database was first needed to be regenerated in my MySQL server using the SQL Schema, presented along with each Leetcode question.
-This is required to be able to make a query in the Jupyter Notebook using my MySQL credentials.
+This is required to be able to make a query in the Jupyter Notebook.
 All of my solutions are presented in Jupyter Notebook **<a href="https://github.com/DanialArab/SQL/blob/master/Leetcode_Database_Questions.ipynb">Leetcode_Database_Questions</a>**.

 <a name="3"></a>